Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 web1-lb      LoadBalancer   10.106.236.120   172.16.10.0   80:30256/TCP   7d2h
 ```

-The address 172.16.10.0 seems strange, but is not.
-Often the .0 address is skipped and address .1 is used as first address and one of the reasons is that in the early days the .0 address was used for broadcast, which has changed to .255 later.
-And since it is a valid address, MetalLB which is responsible for the address pool, hands is out as the first address.
-And the command `vtysh -c 'show bgp summary'` on router *bgp-router1* shows that it has received one prefix:
+The address 172.16.10.0 seems strange, but it is fine.
+Often the .0 address is skipped and the .1 address is used as the first address.
+One of the reasons is that in the early days the .0 address was used for broadcast, which was later  changed to .255.
+Since .0 is still a valid address MetalLB, which is responsible for the address pool, hands it out as the first address.
+The command  `vtysh -c 'show bgp summary'` on router *bgp-router1* shows that it has received one prefix:

 ```
 IPv4 Unicast Summary: